-The flavour is forever going to stay in your memory.
+The flavor is forever going to stay in your memory.
 If you have a batch of guavas on hand, why not also try the Amrood ki Chutney recipe?

 There is another version of this curry and that is Parsi style Guava Curry or Amrood Ni Kari.
 You can check out the recipe here.

 You can also make this sabji with jaggery or gud.
 Here is how.

 - 1 tsp Cumin Seeds